puppetlabs/puppet-docs/source/pe/3.2/install_what_and_where.markdown

 ## Puppet Enterprise Components

+Visit the overview [about Puppet Enterprise](./overview_about_pe.html#about-puppet-enterprise) for a list of all the Puppet Labs technologies and their release versions that are included with PE 3.2.

 ### Tools

 Puppet Enterprise installs several suites of command line tools to help you work with the major components of the software.
 These include: